 What should I do in my case?

 Ultimately, when confronted with allegations of criminal misbehavior, every citizen is protected by our State and Federal Constitutions.
 These documents, alongside our system of laws and due process, ensure that, when properly functioning, each and every person is protected from unjust and unlawful conviction.
-To ensure that this system and these laws work for you and that you receive the benefit of these powerful protections, you would be best served by seeking the advice and counsel of a competent and trustworthy criminal defense attorney.
+To ensure that this system and these laws work for you and that you receive the benefit of these powerful protections, you would be best served by seeking the advice and counsel of a competent and trustworthy criminal defense lawyer.
 You can only stand to lose by failing to find someone to fight for your rights and on your behalf.
 Do the research and talk to a lawyer.
 The successful resolution of your case may depend on it.

-It is important to hire a lawyer who will aggressively pursue your rights under the law and is willing to go to trial on your behalf.
+It is important to hire a criminal defense lawyer who will aggressively pursue your rights under the law and is willing to go to trial on your behalf.
 David R. Price, Jr., P.A., can help you navigate the court process and will work hard to help you achieve the most positive outcome so that you can move on with your life.